 2) Primary Only;

 3) Less documents;

 4) Easy to qualify.

 Assets must be liquid and available with no penalty; additional documents may be requested to validate the origin of the funds:

 • 100% of Checking, Savings, and Money Market Accounts;

 • 70% of Stocks, Bonds, and Mutual Funds;

 • 70% of Retirement Assets: Eligible if the borrower is of retirement age (at least 59 ½);

 • 60% of Retirement Assets: Eligible if the borrower is not of retirement age.

-For this program, borrowers may take care of below limitations.
-Several types assets can not be used:
+For this program, borrowers should be aware of below limitations.
+Several types assets cannot be used:

 • Equity in Real Estate;